New Jersey Lottery: Pick-3

 Pick-3 is a three-digit draw game drawn twice daily.
-It began on May 22, 1975, as a daily game; midday drawings were introduced in November 2001.
+It began on May 22, 1975, as a daily game and the nation’s first game where players can choose their own numbers and play type.
+Midday drawings were introduced in November 2001.
 It was originally known as Pick-it; the name changed to Pick-3 in 1987 to distinguish from the newer Pick-4 game.

 The ways to win, in the order of payouts from highest to lowest, are: